-This is similar to a general power of attorney, which a key exception: A durable power of attorney does not end when you become incapacitated.
-To get this type of power of attorney, you are required to show in the document that you intend for the powers to continue despite incapacity.
+This is similar to a general power of attorney, which one key exception: A durable power of attorney does not end when you become incapacitated.
+Toget this type of power of attorney, you are required to show in the document that you intend for the powers to continue despite incapacity.

 Limited Power of Attorney

 If you have business to conduct but you lack the expertise or capacity to do so, a limited power of attorney enables you to designate someone to act as a sort of “second in command” to you.
-It can give your second in command the power to perform tasks such as enter into contracts, make investment decisions, file taxes, claim inheritance, manage banking, buy and sell real estate and make health decisions on your behalf.
+It can give your second in command the power to perform tasks such as entering into contracts, making investment decisions, filing taxes, claiming inheritance, managing banking, buying and selling real estate and making health decisions on your behalf.

 Medical Power of Attorney

 This is a type of health care advance directive in which you appoint a person to make medical treatment decisions for you when you cannot make them for yourself.
 The person you name is called your agent, proxy, representative or surrogate.
 You can also include instructions for decision-making.

 When choosing a medical power of attorney, it’s wise to consider someone who is willing to ask questions of medical professionals, and who can set aside their own feelings in order to carry out your desires regarding your health.